 The tasting room at Blue Barn Cidery held its Grand Opening on October 7, 2017.
 The tasting room features homegrown ciders, made from apples grown exclusively on Green Acre and West Wind fruit farms.
-In addition, Blue Barn features other local ciders, local beers, and local wines made from New York State grown ingredients.
+In addition, Blue Barn features other local ciders, beers, wines, and liquors made from New York State grown ingredients.

 Blue Barn Cidery is a licensed Farm Winery and serves only products that are made with New York State grown ingredients.

 We believe in buying local.
 We believe in supporting family farms.
 We believe in knowing where your food comes from.
 And we believe it's time the beverage industry adopted these values too.

 In 2019, we expanded again with the opening of Pomona at Blue Barn - a beautiful, modern wedding venue set adjacent to the cidery.
 Although 2020 brought numerous unforeseen challenges, 2021 started off strong with the release of our first ever canned products, Westcider & Jostabery Jam In March, followed by the release of Blueberry Jam in July.

 We are always planning for the future, and ways that we can better our farm and our business.
 A few things your can look forward to in the future from West Wind Farm and Blue Barn Cidery are:

 - New varieties of pick your own apples

 - Extended picking season for pick your own apricots

 - Fresh picked produce available for sale in the Blue Barn retail space